 How are Ear Deformities Treated?

 Ear deformities can be treated using a variety of methods, depending on the individual case.
 For prominent ears that lack folds, stitches can be placed in the upper ear cartilage to prop to ear up.
 Scar tissue will then form to hold the ear in its new position.
 Because the cartilage is more pliable and easier to reshape early in life, it is recommended that this surgery is done at a young age.
 Protruding ears can be reshaped to better fit the proportions of the head and face.
-A consultation can help to best determine which type of ear deformity correction can best benefit you.
-Those struggling with damage ear lobes may be interested in Earlobe Repair in Denver.
+A consultation can help to determine which type of ear deformity correction can best benefit you.
+Those struggling with damaged ear lobes may be interested in Earlobe Repair in Denver.

 What Patients Are Saying